RakhithJK/spyder-ide-spyder-wiki/GSoC-2019-Ideas.md

 * C.A.M.
 Gerlach (@CAM-Gerlach)

-## 2. Update and improve *Spyder-Reports*
+## Update and improve *Spyder-Reports*

 [Spyder-Reports](https://github.com/spyder-ide/spyder-reports) is a Spyder plugin developed to allow users to create dynamic, rich text documents incorporating code blocks, Markdown prose, and dynamically updated output and figures/visualizations, all within Spyder.
 The goal is to bring the power and functionality of a tool equivalent to Sweave/Knitr and R Markdown to a Python IDE.

 This project will update `spyder-reports` to work with the latest versions of Spyder and ``pweave`` (our backend renderer).
-In additional, it'll add the ability to view reports in PDF format inside Spyder, improve markdown rendering in Spyder (e.g. code fences are not syntax highlighted right now), extend the syntax in Pweave to add features like citations and cross-references, and add support for LaTeX as well as Markdown for scientific output, as this is already fully implemented in ``pweave``.
+In addition, it'll add the ability to view reports in PDF format inside Spyder, improve markdown rendering in Spyder (e.g. code fences are not syntax highlighted right now), extend the syntax in Pweave to add features like citations and cross-references, and add support for LaTeX as well as Markdown for scientific output, as this is already fully implemented in ``pweave``.

 ### Motivation